Gustave Caillebotte: Early life

 Gustave Caillebotte was born on 19 August 1848 to an upper-class Parisian family living in the rue du Faubourg-Saint-Denis.
-His father, Martial Caillebotte (1799–1874), was the inheritor of the family's military textile business and was also a judge at the Tribunal de commerce de la Seine.
+His father, Martial Caillebotte (1799–1874), inherited the family's military textile business and was also a judge at the Tribunal de commerce de la Seine.
 Caillebotte's father was twice widowed before marrying Caillebotte's mother, Céleste Daufresne (1819–1878), who had two more sons after Gustave: René (1851–1876) and Martial (1853–1910).

-Caillebotte earned a law degree in 1868 and a license to practice law in 1870, and he also was an engineer.
-Shortly after his education, he was drafted to fight in the Franco-Prussian War, and served from July 1870 to March 1871 in the Garde Nationale Mobile de la Seine.
+Caillebotte earned a law degree in 1868 and a license to practice law in 1870.
+He also was an engineer.
+Shortly after his education, he was drafted to fight in the Franco-Prussian War and served from July 1870 to March 1871 in the Garde Nationale Mobile de la Seine.

 Artistic life

 Development

 Caillebotte began painting during his war service.
-After the war, Caillebotte began visiting the studio of the painter Léon Bonnat, where he began to study painting seriously.
+After the war, Caillebotte began visiting the studio of the painter Léon Bonnat, where he started to study painting seriously.
 He then developed an accomplished style in a relatively short time and had his first studio in his parents' home.
 In 1873, Caillebotte entered the École des Beaux-Arts, but apparently did not spend much time there.
 In some of his early works he used mother and brothers as models.
 His artist's studio was built in the family home at his father's direction.
-He inherited his father's fortune upon his death in 1874 and the surviving sons divided the family fortune after their mother's death in 1878.
-Gustave and his brother sold the Yerres estate and moved into an apartment on the Boulevard Haussmann in Paris.
+He inherited his father's fortune upon the latter's death in 1874 and the surviving sons divided the family fortune after their mother's death in 1878.
+Gustave and his brother subsequently sold the Yerres estate and moved into an apartment on the Boulevard Haussmann in Paris.

 Around 1874, Caillebotte had met and befriended several artists working outside the Académie des Beaux-Arts, including Edgar Degas and Giuseppe de Nittis, and attended (but did not participate in) the First Impressionist Exhibition of 1874.
-The "Impressionists" – also called the "Independents", "Intransigents", and "Intentionalists" – had broken away from the academic painters showing in the annual Salons.
+The "Impressionists"—also called the "Independents", "Intransigents", and "Intentionalists"—had broken away from the academic painters showing in the annual Salons.

-Caillebotte made his debut in the second Impressionist exhibition in 1876, showing eight paintings, including Les raboteurs de parquet (The Floor Scrapers, 1875), his earliest masterpiece.
-Its subject matter, the depiction of labourers preparing a wooden floor (thought to have been that of the artist's own studio) was considered "vulgar" by some critics, which is probably why the Salon of 1875 rejected it.
-At the time, the art establishment deemed only rustic peasants or farmers acceptable subjects to be portrayed from the working class.
-By the third Impressionist exhibition in 1877, he had assumed the leadership role for the events by securing rental space, selecting artists and works and hanging works.
-However, managing the wants and expectations of other aspiring artists was not without cost and his involvement eventually declined.
+Caillebotte made his debut in the Second Impressionist Exhibition in 1876 showing eight paintings, including Les raboteurs de parquet (The Floor Scrapers, 1875), his earliest masterpiece.
+Its subject, the depiction of labourers preparing a wooden floor (thought to have been that of the artist's own studio), was considered "vulgar" by some critics and is probably why the Salon of 1875 rejected it.
+At the time, the art establishment deemed only rustic peasants or farmers acceptable subjects from the working class.
+By the third Impressionist exhibition in 1877, Caillebotte had assumed the leadership role for the events by securing rental space, selecting artists and works, and hanging works.
+Managing the desires and expectations of other aspiring artists was not without cost, however, and his involvement eventually declined.
 In the end, he presented works in five of the eight impressionist exhibitions.